What sizes are Rotacaster multidirectional wheels available in?

 14. Is the Rotacaster multidirectional wheel available with a brake mechanism?

-No, Not at this point in time, however it is high on our product development agenda.
-We do recommend the use of readily available floor lock.
+No, We do recommend the use of readily available floor lock.
 There are generally 2 types, a friction lock or a lifting type lock.
 Please contact our sales team if you are unsure and they will help you choose the product that is right for you.

 15. Can Rotacaster multidirectional wheels be driven in a conveyor transfer application?

 Yes.
-The Rotacaster 48mm (1.9") wheel or the 125mm (5") single wheel can be fitted to a keyed shaft which can then be driven in conveyor transfers.
+All Rotacaster wheels single wheel can be fitted to a keyed shaft, which can then be driven in various applications.

 16. How do I order from rotacaster's range of material handling equipment and Rotacaster omni wheels?